tophersss/HongKong-CinemasData/README.md

 <!-- DATA VISUALIZATION -->
 ## 📊 Data Visualization

-An interactive dashboard was created, using real data, to visualize cinemas' popular times, sales, and seat popularity.
+An interactive dashboard made with real-world data to visualize cinemas' popular times, sales, and seat popularity.

 Learn more about the technical process at this GitHub repo: [https://github.com/tophersss/HongKong-CinemasDashboard](https://github.com/tophersss/HongKong-CinemasDashboard)